“People love to help. I don’t have to be insecure and know it all.”

 - Double its revenue from the men’s vertical.

-- Double its revenue through ‘digital’ or e-commerce.
+- Double its revenue through ‘digitally transformed’ e-commerce.

 - Quadruple its revenue from ‘International’.

-Digital is one of the largest revenue drivers for the company as it aims to draw in at least half of its total revenue from the direct-to-consumer e-commerce route.
+Digital is one of the largest revenue drivers for the company.
+It aims to draw in half of its total revenue from the direct-to-consumer e-commerce route.

-Independent market analysts predict the company’s revenue to hit $6 billion by 2023, and half of it coming from digital would not only be gross margin accretive but also put Lululemon in a commanding position to unlock value across all of its product offerings.
+Independent market analysts predict the company’s revenue to hit $6 billion by 2023.
+Half of the revenue would come due to its digital transformation.
+It would not only be gross margin growth but it will also put Lululemon in a pole position and unlock value across all of its products.